64dB0y/Unified-forensic-Toolkit/README.md

 The table in the image above represents a portion of the results from the generated report<br/><br/>
 ## Planned Improvements
 Windows:
+1) In main.bat, after running ProcMon and later closing it, we provided commands for unloading the ProcMon driver and for deletion.
+However, the unload command still shows an error, and despite being in an administrator privilege terminal, the delete command fails due to insufficient permissions.
+This issue needs to be addressed.

+2) In the memory dump step, stage 0 of active_data2.bat, it shows a specific path for copying in RamCapture.
+It would be beneficial if this path could be highlighted or emphasized in color.

+3) In the memory dump step, stage 0 of active_data2.bat, the fact that Winpmem reveals the user account name and password in clear text is problematic.
+The user’s input should be made invisible.

+4) Both active_data2.bat and inactive_new_ver_ver.bat allow users to choose stages to execute by entering numbered stages or the 'a' option.
+The issue is that after performing each option, it only indicates the options selected by the user, not exactly up to which stage has been completed.
+There needs to be a clear indication of the stages that have been completed.

+5) With the Windows Reporting feature, the tables are currently arranged alphabetically.
+They need to be reorganized according to the order of stages as listed in each script.

+6) The Windows Reporting feature should be able to indicate the page number from the "second page" onwards at the bottom of each page, for example, - 2 - or - 3 -.

 Linux: